 an average of 10 cases occurring each year in England, it can be serious.
 Evidence of human infection by T. canis in London blood donors was found to be present in 2.6% of those sampled (Bignall, 1993).

-the hands and then be ingested.
+hands and then be ingested.
 Eggs which are swallowed can hatch into larvae in humans but will not develop into adult worms.
-The larvae will travel around the body – usually causing no problems but can settle in the retina where they may causing
+The larvae will travel around the body – usually causing no problems but can settle in the retina where they may cause

 damage or blindness.
 Toxocariasis usually affects children who are between one and four years old.
 However, cases have been reported in people of all ages.
 Younger children are particularly at risk because their play habits make them more likely to

 encounter contaminated soil.
 Many young children also have a habit of eating soil.